 This Instant Pot Chicken Adobo brings an authentic Filipino Chicken dinner to your table in under 30 minutes!
 All the original flavors of Filipino Chicken Adobo you love in a fraction of the time.
-This recipe is perfect for weeknight cooking or impressing guests.

 Chicken Adobo is one of those recipes that normally takes a lot of time to cook.
 Typically, you’d combine the tangy sauce made of regular soy sauce (see recipe notes for additional information), vinegar, and spices, and marinate it overnight for the chicken to tenderize.
 Then, you’d simmer it for hours and hours to get that amazing flavor.

 That’s why this is a great Instant Pot Recipe and I know you will love it too!
 The Instant Pot allows me to make traditional recipes accessible to cook on a regular basis.
-Cook time is only 8 minutes for this (not counting time to come to pressure, and pressure release) and then a few minutes under the broiler makes it crispy.
+Cook time is only 8 minutes for this (not counting time to come to pressure, and pressure release) and then a few minutes under the broiler to make it crispy.

 What is in Chicken Adobo Sauce?